 Well, you found it by mistake.
 You didn't break any laws.
-The National Museum will compensate you with a reward.
-No idea how much, though.
-A finder's fee maybe.
+The National Museum may compensate you with a reward or finder's fee.
+No idea how much.

 Turn it in?..
 I don't know.
-We're headed for the States.
+We're headed for the States... but we could sure use the money.

 Of course, there's the black market.
 With that you're on your own.
 If the wrong people get wind of this, it could be dangerous.
+Very dangerous.
 My advice, turn it in, Mr. O'Brien.